JakovFreund/tabletop-assistant/tasks.md

 - add Artificer class
 - convert to 5.5e
 - modify high level spells with a high material cost (or which the spell consumes) to have some sort of penalty/limitation so PCs can't spam them
+- keep monster AC secret (TODO maybe reveal it either on hit or if a character has some proficiency when he gets closer) instead describe the armour that he is wearing and maybe his class